dockette/devstack/README.md

 ### PHP

-PHP container provide a few environment variables you can override:
+PHP container provides a few environment variables you can override:

 #### `xdebug`